arangodb/docs/3.7/graphs-satellite-graphs-management.md

 {% endarangoshexample %}
 {% include arangoshexample.html id=examplevar script=script result=result %}

-Modify a graph definition at runtime
+Modify a SatelliteGraph definition at runtime
 ------------------------------------

-After you have created a SmartGraph its definition is not immutable.
+After you have created a SatelliteGraph its definition is not immutable.
 You can still add or remove relations.
 This is again identical to General Graphs.

-However there is one important difference: You can only add collections that either *do not exist*, or that have been created by this graph earlier.
-The latter can be achieved if you for example remove an orphan collection from this graph, without dropping the collection itself.
-Than after some time you decide to add it again, it can be used.
-This is because the enforced sharding is still applied to this vertex collection, hence it is suitable to be added again.
+However there is one important difference: You can only add collections that either *do not exist*, or that have been created with the correct collection properties.
+Either through the graph module or either manually.

 ### Remove a vertex collection